In this post, you’ll discover the ultimate list of Marble Arch facts, a popular landmark in London.

 9. It suddenly found itself on a traffic island in the early 1960s

 In the late 1950s, a plan was created to widen Park Lane.
-This meant, however, that marble Arch suddenly found itself in the middle of a traffic island halfway the 1960s.
+This meant, however, that marble Arch suddenly found itself in the middle of a traffic island halfway through the 1960s.

 The traffic island was completed with nice gardens so the area actually looks quite nice now.